oririnat/sample-web-CTF/README.md

 		Dig down, search and research for as many vulnerabilities as you can find.

 list of needed fixes :
 	- Hash to passwords
 	- Add token base authentication
 		- Add JWT
 	- Obfuscation to client code
-- Cross site forgery attack
+	- The tokenId saves per session rather to by sent in etch request as cookie
 	- Prevent Brute-Force Attacks
-- XSS
-- Access control
-- Session management
+	- The token dose not change ones in a while
+	- The token is very easy to guess
 	- add ssl to site
-- Directory Traversal Attacks using "DirBuster"

-The tokenId saves per session rather to by sent in etch request as cookie The token dose not change ones in a while
-The token is very easy to guess

-Session IDs exposed on URL can lead to session fixation attack.
+	- Session IDs exposed on URL can lead to session fixation attack.
-Session IDs same before and after logout and login.
+	- Session IDs same before and after logout and login.
-Session Timeouts are not implemented correctly.
+	- Session Timeouts are not implemented correctly.
-Application is assigning same session ID for each new session.
+	- Application is assigning same session ID for each new session.
-Authenticated parts of the application are protected using SSL and passwords are stored in hashed or encrypted format.
+	- Authenticated parts of the application are protected using SSL and passwords are stored in hashed or encrypted format.
-The session can be reused by a low privileged user.
+	- The session can be reused by a low privileged user.

-HTML injection.
-JS injection
-Reflected XSS.
-Stored XSS.
-DOM based XSS.

-Bypassing access control checks by modifying the URL.
+	- Bypassing access control checks by modifying the URL.
-Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
+	- Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.

 https://dzone.com/articles/cookies-vs-tokens-the-definitive-guide